maniaplanet/documentation/creation/maniascript/libraries/library-manialink.md

 ---

 # Purpose
-The Manialink library offer different modules and functions to use in manialink: animations, tooltips, draggable ...
+The Manialink library offers different modules and functions to use in manialink: animations, tooltips, draggable ...

 # Usage
 Add this line at the beginning of your game mode script to use it :